 Survey of Commercial and Institutional Energy Use (SCIEU)

-The purpose of this survey is to collect statistical information on the energy demand and consumption patterns of commercial and institutional buildings across Canada.
+The purpose of this survey is to provide detailed information on the energy demand and consumption patterns of Canadian businesses, organizations and institutions.

 - Questionnaire(s) and reporting guide(s)

 - Data accuracy

 The purpose of this survey, sponsored by Natural Resources Canada, is to provide detailed information on the energy demand and consumption patterns of Canadian businesses, organizations and institutions.
 The survey collects data on the types and quantities of energy (such as electricity, natural gas etc.) consumed by businesses and institutions in Canada and by their buildings.

 The data will be used (by utilities, as well as provincial and federal governments) to develop programs and policies that will improve the energy efficiency of commercial and institutional buildings in Canada.
 In addition, they will be used to support target programs, such as ENERGY STAR Portfolio Manager, providing the basis for updating the ENERGY STAR 1-100 performance scores currently available and for creating new scores for building types not currently eligible for a score.
 Industry associations, building managers and business owners will have up-to-date data on similar buildings with which to compare their own energy consumption.
 Energy specialists and consumers can use the data to learn more about their building consumption patterns.